brevzin/cpp_proposals/3394_annotations/annotations.md

 ### Implementation Experience

-The core language feature and the basic query functions have been implemented in the EDG front end and in Dan Katz's P2996 Clang fork (with option `-freflection-latest`), both available on Compiler Explorer.
+The core language feature and the basic query functions have been implemented in the EDG front end and in Bloomberg's P2996 Clang fork (with option `-freflection-latest`), both available on Compiler Explorer.